How Much Does Summer Camp Cost in 2026? A Detailed Breakdown of Summer Camp Costs

 Mastering the art of slacklining in the great outdoors at summer camp.

-Summer day camps cost an average of $87 per day and range between $50 to $500 per week, according to TrustedCare and The American Camp Association (ACA).
+Summer day camps cost an average of $87 per day and range from $50 to $500 per week, according to TrustedCare and The American Camp Association (ACA).

 Day camps provide an affordable, convenient way for kids to have fun and build skills during summer break.
 They typically run from 9:00 AM to 4:00 PM, with flexible options like half-day sessions or extended care available for an additional cost, making them ideal for working parents.